 Anticoagulation Management Service

-The Anticoagulation Management Service (AMS) operates as a pharmacist driven consult service focused primarily on dosing warfarin (approximately 25-35 patients daily).
-The service's responsibilities are divided between two pharmacists and several pharmacy student/interns.
+The Anticoagulation Management Service (AMS) operates as a pharmacist driven consult service focused primarily on dosing warfarin (approximately 40-50 patients daily).
+The service's responsibilities are divided between two pharmacists.
 Through a P & T approved protocol, the pharmacist monitors all patients on anticoagulants in the hospital.

 The AMS pharmacist is responsible for writing initial consults, daily progress notes, daily orders for warfarin and necessary labs, and providing recommendations on "bridging therapy" and DVT prophylaxis.
 The pharmacist also provides a notice and recommendation for follow-up to the next provider after discharge and serves as a liaison to the medical and nursing staff on other anticoagulant issues, especially, but not limited to, the treatment of heparin-induced thrombocytopenia (HIT).

-Finally, through the assistance of pharmacy students/interns, the pharmacists provide face-to-face and written education to all patients on warfarin admitted to the hospital.
+Finally, with the assistance of pharmacy students/interns, the pharmacists provide face-to-face and written education to all patients on warfarin admitted to the hospital.

 The Buffalo General medical intensive care unit (MICU) teaching team covers on average 16 - 20 patients.
 The team members rotate monthly and include an attending physician, a pulmonary/critical care fellow, three residents, four interns, a medical student and a pharmacist.
 The clinical pharmacist provides educational sessions and materials, as well as drug information to all health-care professionals on the team.
 The clinical pharmacist has an integral role in medication selection utilizing knowledge of current literature to compare treatment options with respect to efficacy, pharmacokinetics, adverse effects, and pharmacoeconomics.
 Dosage adjustment and therapy duration recommendations are based on clinical/laboratory data, patient responses, and the patient’s concurrent diseases.
 The pharmacist is also expected to participate in the medication reconciliation process, especially for clarification of medications prior to admission.
 Patient outcomes are also routinely assessed.
 The clinical pharmacist is also responsible for ADR and medication error reporting involving team patients.
 The PGY2 resident is expected to function independently with daily preceptor oversight and feedback.
 Participation in code blues is also required.
 A formal presentation on a topic pertinent to the patient population is required at the conclusion of the rotation.